Pul, Iran

-Pul (پول) (Note: Also romanized as Pūl) is a city in, and the capital of, Kojur District of Nowshahr County, Mazandaran province, Iran.
+Pul (پول) (Note: Also romanized as Pūl) is a city in, and the capital of, Kojur District in Nowshahr County, Mazandaran province, Iran.
 It also serves as the administrative center for Zanus Rastaq Rural District.

 Demographics

 Population

 At the time of the 2006 National Census, Pul's population was 1,204 in 330 households, when it was a village in Zanus Rastaq Rural District.
-The following census in 2011 counted 2,806 people in 741 households, by which time the village had been elevated to the status of a city.
+The following census in 2011 counted 2,806 people in 741 households, by which time the village had been converted to a city.
 The 2016 census measured the population of the city as 3,150 people in 1,064 households.